 In the past, executive assistants would also work with their employers at the office.
 Today, with more people working from home, it has become popular to hire a remote executive assistant.
 The advantages of this include that the executive assistant can work a flexible schedule, there’s no need to provide office space for your assistant, and you can even hire someone from abroad to reduce costs.

 You also have the chance to go a step further and contract a virtual executive assistant from MYVA360.
 Rather than hiring someone to work for you full time, you can request just the hours you need.
 Plus, you’ll eliminate the time-consuming hiring process: we’ll match you with someone who has the exact executive assistant skills you need.
-Best of all, if your executive is ever unavailable (such as for illness or vacation), we’ll pair you with someone else, meaning you’ll never fall behind with your work.
+Best of all, if your executive is ever unavailable, we’ll pair you with someone else.
+This means you’ll never fall behind with your work.

 Request your free trial to experience a full workday with a virtual executive assistant.